-The appliance can be used with either the Vokèra condensing 60/100mm concentric flue system or the optional 80/125mm concentric flue system.
+The appliance can be used with Vokèra condensing 60/100mm concentric flue system.

 These instructions relate only to the Vokèra condensing 60/100mm concentric flue system.
-For specific details on the installation of the 80/125mm concentric flue system please refer to the instructions supplied.

 The appliance flue outlet elbow can be rotated through 360° on its vertical axis.
 In addition the flue may be extended from the outlet elbow in the horizontal plane (see 2.9).
 A reduction must also be made to the maximum length (see table below) when additional bends are used.